-We're thrilled to have three skilled programmers forming our artistic team in 2020
+We're thrilled to have two skilled programmers forming our artistic team in 2020

 Multi-award winning Australian trumpeter, composer, arranger and educator, Eugene Ball, has received widespread national and international recognition throughout a professional career that has featured performances with some of the biggest names in music.
 Eugene has performed at the Wangaratta Jazz and Blues Festival almost every year, with groups and artists including the Allan Browne Quintet, the Australian Art Orchestra, Tony Gould, Mike Nock, the Andrea Keller Quartet, Ish Ish, and punk-trad icon, the Hoodangers.
 Eugene has received numerous commissions and awards, including second place in the Wangaratta’s own National Jazz Award in 2001.
 In addition to his prolific performance and composition career, Eugene is a highly experienced lecturer in many facets of music, and an active supporter of the broader jazz community through his work with the Melbourne Jazz Co-operative.
 He brings a diverse wealth of musical experience to his role at the festival, and is honoured to have been asked to help the festival maintain its position as the most significant cultural event in the Australian jazz landscape.